Eureka! Students Talk Science and Discovery with Female Researchers at Mayo Clinic

 Lab 3: Regenerative Medicine

 In this lab, youth learned many things about regenerative medicine being used on the heart.
-There was a 3D printer that could print medical tools created specifically for a single patient.
-They were also exploring printing items with the person’s stem cells embedded in the plastic so the body would not treat it as a foreign object.
-There was an EKG machine that specifically scanned and tested mouse hearts (see picture of Eureka! youth Najma looking at a mouse heart from Christa) to look at heart defects and how they change through generations.
+There was a 3D printer that could print medical tools tailored to a single patient.
+They were also exploring printing items with the person’s stem cells embedded in the plastic so the body would not treat them as foreign objects.
+There was an EKG machine that specifically scanned and tested mouse hearts (see picture of Eureka! youth Najma looking at a mouse heart from Christa) to examine heart defects and how they change across generations.
 There was also a lab dedicated to growing heart tissue outside the body.
-Mouse heart tissue cells were displayed under a high tech microscope that had been living outside of the body for three days.
-The grad students running the lab talked about how they were trying to become one of the first publishers for this type of research.
+Mouse heart tissue cells were displayed under a high-tech microscope that had been living outside of the body for three days.
+The grad students running the lab talked about their efforts to become one of the first publishers of this type of research.

 Keynote Speaker: Dr. Marina Ramirez-Alvarado